 What we would do is take a blanket and place it on the floor, and position four chairs with their backs facing inward on each corner.
 We would then take pillows and other materials to build fluffy walls, then use a larger blanket for a roof.

-It’s a great way for your children to have their own space to hang out, play video games or even watch Christmas movies.
+It’s a great way for your children to have their own space to hang out, play video games or even watch movies.

-Christmas Movie Marathon
+Movie Marathon

 Fun Outdoor Winter Activities to do